Dropped frames/disconnecting/lag? Read this first!

 Try changing servers

 If you think the issue is not with your connection speed, the first thing you should do when trying to diagnose a dropped frames/disconnection issue is to try other ingest servers to see if you can get a stable connection.
 Sometimes the server you are trying to stream to is having an off day or is overloaded when you are trying to stream.
 Switching another server will resolve many dropped frames/connection issues.
 Just because the server you have selected is the "closest" to you, or pings the best to you, does not mean it will give you the best connection.
-In fact, there have been times where Europeans have found US servers most reliable to stream though.
+In fact, there have been times where Europeans have found US servers to be more reliable to stream to.
 So give a wide variety of servers a try, and make sure you try several servers, not just one or two before you give up.

 Streaming to Twitch?
 Use TwitchTest to find the server that you have the best bandwidth to, and the max bit rate you can stream to that server at.